BinomialLLC/crunch/README.md

 (DXT3 is supported by crnlib's when compressing to regular DXTn DDS files.)
 You'll get DXT5 files if you request DXT3.
 However, DXT3 is supported by the regular DXTn block compressor.
-(DXT3's 4bpp fixed alpha sucks verses DXT5 alpha blocks, so I don't see this as a bug deal.)
+(DXT3's 4bpp fixed alpha sucks verses DXT5 alpha blocks, so I don't see this as a big deal.)

 * The DXT5_CCXY format uses a simple YCoCg encoding that is workable but hasn't been tuned for max. quality yet.